vnen/api-blueprint/resource blueprint/README.md

 # Resource Blueprint
 Initial proposal of resource-oriented, protocol-independent [API Blueprint](http://apiblueprint.org).
-Focused on modeling API resources, its attributes, affordances and an API state machine.
+Focused on modeling API resources, their attributes, [affordances](http://en.wikipedia.org/wiki/Affordance) and an API state machine.

 ## Use Case API
 As a use-case API this proposal is built on [Gist Fox API](../examples/Gist%20Fox%20API.md).
+This example API includes:

+* Entry point details
+* Gists collection resource in full detail
+* Gist entity resource in minimal detail

 To demonstrate the description of the API state machine the Gist Fox API is extended with additional resource states.
 The actual proposed blueprint can be found in the [Gist API.md](Gist%20API.md) file.
 To view the source of the Gist API check its [raw version](https://raw.github.com/apiaryio/api-blueprint/resource-blueprint/resource%20blueprint/Gist%20API.md).
 Refer to [Resource Blueprint Syntax](#syntax) for explanation of new syntax constructs.

 ## Gist State Machine